What is Sweet Chamoy Sauce?

 Instructions:

-- Soak the dried fruit in warm water for 30 minutes until soft.
+- Soak dried fruit in warm water for 30 minutes until soft.

 - Drain and blend with fresh water, sugar, chili powder, salt, and lime juice until smooth.

-- Adjust seasoning to taste — add more chili for extra heat or more sugar for sweetness.
+- Adjust seasoning to taste—add more chili for heat or sugar for sweetness.

 - Store in an airtight container in the fridge for up to two weeks.